 Demand generation manager salary

-The Robert Half Salary Guide lists the national median starting salary projections for demand generation managers in the United States.
+The latest Salary Guide from Robert Half lists average starting salary projections for demand generation managers in the United States.
 The rate of compensation for this role can vary, depending on the local market and your skills and experience.

 Since marketing firms recognize the value of this in-demand position, you may see your paycheck bolstered with more robust benefits packages, incentives and perks that enhance work-life balance, such as flexible scheduling and telecommute options, health and wellness programs or open vacation policies.